MNADITYA05/WEAVE/README.md

 ## 🤝 Contribution Guidelines

 We welcome contributions of all kinds — bug fixes, new component symbols, layout improvements, and documentation.
+For full setup instructions, folder structure, data file regeneration, code style conventions, and the PR checklist, see [`docs/contributing.md`](./docs/contributing.md).

-### Getting Started
+### Quick Start

 1. **Fork** the repository
 2. **Create** a branch from `main`: